openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 - Object Type (dropdown)
 - Allow ID to be omitted (dropdown/checkbox: yes/no)
 - Allow zero results (dropdown/checkbox: yes/no).
 If zero results are not allowed, in many cases it makes sense to apply some rebounds to wait for it to exists.
-- Linked objects to populate (optional, dropdown).
+- Linked objects to populate (optional, multi-select dropdown).
 Select which linked objects to fetch if supported by the API.

 ##### Input Metadata